pangzike/Homepage/_pages/about.md

   - /about.html
 ---

 I am first year PhD student in EECS department of University of California - Irvine.
-My adviser is [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).
+My adviser is [Prof. Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).

 My research interest is security and privacy issues in AI-powered computing systems.
 My goal is to identify and mitigate emerging security risks associated with AI technologies.
 I aim to provide a secure environment for users to benefit from AI advancements, and a reliable platform for developers to exploit AI's potential while maintaining robust security standards.